adiazinsua/cinema-app/README.md

 # Fictional Cinema App
-Welcome to our Ionic Angular Cinema App!
+This project is a fictional cinema app built with Ionic and Angular made as a technical challenge for Prex by Ailin Diaz Insua.
 This application provides a seamless experience for movie enthusiasts to explore, rate, and manage their favorite films.

 ## Features
 **User Authentication**